-• Covered feet - not willing to go on own initiative 2Above him were seraphs, each with six wings.
+Above him were seraphs, each with six wings.
 With two wings they covered their faces, with two they covered their feet, and with two they were flying.
-3And they were calling to one another: 'Holy, holy, holy is Yahweh Almighty; the whole earth is full of his glory.'
+And they were calling to one another: 'Holy, holy, holy is Yahweh Almighty; the whole earth is full of his glory.'